adlnet/xapi-profiles/README.md

 you do not already have one in order to contribute to the specification.

-ADL's xAPI Spec Working Group meets the first, second, and third Wednesdays of each month on GoToWebinar.
-You can register at [https://attendee.gotowebinar.com/register/5526804432322315009](https://attendee.gotowebinar.com/register/5526804432322315009)
+ADL's xAPI Spec Working Group meets the first, second, and third Wednesdays of each month.
+Instructions to register for these online meetings and more information related to ADL's xAPI work can be found at [https://www.adlnet.gov/xAPI](https://www.adlnet.gov/xAPI)